 What are your visitation policies?
 Are any visitors allowed on campus?
 If so, for what reasons?

 This can include medical personnel such as a visiting psychiatrist, 12-step guest speakers, clergy, family members, etc. Many places are limiting visitors unless they are absolutely required for treatment.

 What steps are being taken to regularly sanitize housing and transportation (if the treatment program your child needs includes housing that is separate from the program itself)?

 Halfway houses, supervised apartments and motels are often used for housing in conjunction with Intensive Outpatient Programs (IOPs) and Partial Hospitalization Programs (PHPs), so be sure to ask what’s being done if your child is not going to be living on the campus where treatment is provided.

 Are patients taken off campus?

 Many residential treatment programs take patients out to fellowship meetings or to activities like the beach or bowling.
 Assuming these outings have been curtailed because of the virus, what are they doing instead?

 What will happen if my child, a staff member or someone else gets sick, or if there is an outbreak of COVID-19 on the property?

-Be sure to ask about staff’s medical credentials and training.
-Many people with substance use disorders may be at greater risk of getting COVID-19 due to other underlying problems.
+Be sure to ask about staff’s medical credentials and training as many people with substance use disorders may be at greater risk of getting COVID-19 due to other underlying problems.
 Some facilities are checking for symptoms and fevers by taking temperatures daily.
-People who have symptoms should be isolated, tested and given the necessary level of care either at the residential facility or in a hospital.
+People who are symptomatic should be isolated, tested and given the necessary level of care either at the residential facility or in a hospital.
 In some programs, tablets are provided to anyone in isolation so that they continue working on their treatment despite being symptomatic.
 Staff members should be asked to stay at home if they have any symptoms.

 Who does the residential facility refer to for COVID-19 testing or if critical care is needed?